Top 10 Free Things To Do In New York City This Summer

 7) Watch Free Movies Outside

-Not only is New York home to the locations for many movie shoots, but it is also home to the world’s most active outdoor movie screening.
+Not only is New York home to the locations for many movie and television shoots, but it’s also home to an active outdoor movie-watching culture.
 Come summer, parks, piers and rooftops set up outdoor projectors and show movies around the city, a nice change from watching Netflix from your 300-square-foot studio apartment.

 8) See the World in Jackson Heights